 There are many benefits to participating in distinctively biblical, Christian marriage counseling:

-- You can learn how to resolve conflict in a healthy manner.
-In marriage counseling you can learn communication skills that will help you not only listen to your spouse but, to also process and understand what your spouse is saying.
+- You can learn how to resolve conflict healthily.
+In marriage counseling, you can learn communication skills that will help you not only listen to your spouse but, also process and understand what your spouse is saying.